What if you could combine the strengths of two different types of intelligence to create something even smarter? That’s Hybrid AI!

 Types OF Hybrid AI

-1. Adaptive AI refers to artificial intelligence systems that take in data and observations to change their operations and responses accordingly.
+1. Adaptive AI refers to hybrid artificial intelligent systems that take in data and observations to change their operations and responses accordingly.
 It evolves and learns as it gathers experiences instead of rigorously adhering to pre-defined instructions.
 As it takes in new information, adaptive AI modifies its decision-making and performance.

 2. Learning AI leverages data to progress its capabilities without needing any explicit programming for enhancements.
 By utilizing information on hand for self-improvement, learning AI constantly refines its predictions and outputs to achieve better results over a period of time.